 - 2 tablespoons finely minced fresh ginger

-- Combine all marinade ingredients in a medium-size bowl.
-Add chicken to a zippered bag or medium size bowl along with half of the marinade/sauce.
-Massage bag well or stir to evenly coat chicken with marinade.
+Massage the bag with the chicken to evenly coat the chicken with marinade.
 Refrigerate for at least 30 minutes and up to 4 hours.

-- Heat gas grill to medium high or start a medium hot charcoal grill.
+Heat a gas grill to medium-high or start a medium-hot charcoal grill.
 Thread chicken onto skewers (if using wooden skewers, soak them in water for at least 30 minutes, so they don't catch on fire.)

-- Clean grill surface and oil with spray or with a tongs and an oil-dipped paper towel.
+Clean grill surface and oil with spray or brush with a tongs and an oil-dipped paper towel.
 Place skewers on grill and cook, turning one-quarter turn every 3-4 minutes until golden, about 10-12 minutes.
 Brush with the remaining sauce, turning frequently until chicken is charred in spots.
-Exact timing will vary, depending on the temperature of your grill.
+The exact timing will vary, depending on the temperature of your grill.
 Remove the chicken skewers from the grill, tent with foil and let rest for 5 minutes.